The Dream Team

 As a young skater, Candice competed in the Eastern Great Lake Regional Competition representing the Berkley Royal Blades Figure Skating Club and later the Detroit Skating Club at the Intermediate, Novice, and Junior freestyle levels.
 She has competed through Junior Freestyle and has tested through the Senior Freestyle and Moves in the Field levels of skating.
 Candice skated with the professional skating company, Ebony on Ice in the spring of 2002 in Chicago as a principal skater.
 Ebony on Ice was the first show of its kind to highlight a cast of African American professional figure skaters.
 Candice has also performed as a member of the Harmony Theatre Company in Hartland, Michigan competing at the National and International levels.
 She was also the figure skating director for the Renaissance Figure Skater’s Club for 7 years while also acting as the ice show director and producer for the annual spring ice shows for the 7 years that she worked with them.

 Candice earned her bachelor’s and master’s degrees in special education with endorsements in Cognitive Impairments, Learning Disabilities, and English as a Second Language from Wayne State University.
-When she is not teaching inner-city youth figure skating fundamentals, Candice teaches with the Troy School District where she has served as a special education teacher since 2009.
+When she is not teaching inner-city youth figure skating fundamentals, Candice teaches with a Detroit Metropolitan school district where she has served as a special education teacher since 2009.
 Additionally, she owns an event design company, Gifted Design Events LLC.
 In her spare time, Candice also serves as a Sunday school teacher, usher, and member of the special projects team at Central Baptist Church in Detroit.

 Angela Blocker Loyd